Connect with others who understand.

 Allergic reactions are a common cause of facial swelling and can be a health emergency.
 (Adobe Stock)

 Even though you may tolerate a drug well for many years, you can develop an allergy to it at any time.
-If you take any medication and develop sudden angioedema or have trouble breathing or swallowing, contact your health care team immediately.
+If you take any medication and develop sudden angioedema or have trouble breathing or swallowing, contact your healthcare team immediately.

 A case report of three people with MS showed that cladribine triggered skin reactions, including facial swelling, from three to 192 days after the drug was given.
-Carbamazepine also has been linked with rare but serious allergic reactions that can cause angioedema.
+Carbamazepine has also been linked with rare but serious allergic reactions that can cause angioedema.

-Steroids and “Moon Face”
+Steroids and ‘Moon Face’

 Prolonged treatment with methylprednisolone, prednisone, and other steroids can lead to facial swelling and fluid retention, gradually leading to a so-called “moon face.”